 How Much Do Barry's Bootcamp Classes Cost?

 Barry's Bootcamp pricing varies by region.
-There are studios across the US as well as around the world.
-Prices in more expensive markets, like New York City, start around $36 per class.
-You can also buy packs of classes to reduce the cost per class.
-For instance, in New York, a 10 pack of classes will cost you about $330.
+Prices in more expensive markets, like New York City, start around $38 per class.
+You can also buy packs of classes to reduce the cost.
+For instance, in New York, a 10-pack of classes will cost you about $360.

-Los Angeles is less expensive at $30 per class or 10 for $280, and Nashville is cheaper yet at $25 per class or $210 for a 10 pack.
-Some cities even offer deals for first-timers, including free classes or discounts.
+Los Angeles is less expensive at $30 per class or 10 for $280, and Nashville is cheaper yet at $28 per class or $240 for a 10-pack.
+Some cities even offer discounted rates for first-timers.
+Barry's Bootcamp also has monthly memberships that allow you to gain access to a specific number of classes with prices varying by region.
 You can find the studio nearest you, as well as class prices, on the Barry's Bootcamp website.

 What Else Do I Need to Know?